-We talked to Minal Siyal, founder & CEO at Beauty Binge a conscious beauty brand offering affordable, sustainable, and clean beauty products online and here is what she said about it.
+How Minal Siyal, founder & CEO at Beauty Binge is using a conscious beauty brand to offer affordable, sustainable, and clean beauty products online.

 First of all, how are you and your family doing in these COVID-19 times?